aaryanporwal/joke-genie/workshop.md

 Take a look at the docs [here](https://icanhazdadjoke.com/api) and try to add more features! _Psst.. you can fetch the jokes as an image too!!!_

-## The End
+## Some Other Apps You Can Stem From Here

+- Want a taste of wisdom each day, straight from an owl 🦉 ?

+    Check out [QOTD](https://QOTD.aaryanporwal.repl.run) - QuoteOfTheDay app that works similar to the above workshop, and uses a REST [API](https://quotes.rest/qod).

+    Source Code for QOTD is [here](https://repl.it/@aaryanporwal/QOTD)

+- Wanna know today's weather 🌧 before heading out, right in your terminal?

+    Check out [Weather-CLI](https://weather-cli.aaryanporwal.repl.run/) - A simple weather CLI app, which uses [OpenWeather](https://openweathermap.org/).
+Open weather's API is very powerful and also requires an api key to use.
+Nowadays a lot of APIs require API keys, this example can help you understand how to use them.

+    Source Code for Weather CLI is [here](https://repl.it/@aaryanporwal/weather-cli)

+## What You've Learnt

-You've made a fully functional node.js cli application, you've learnt how to use `yargs` to make cool help messages, `axion` to handle API data and you upped your node.js skills!
+You've made a fully functional Node.js cli application, you've learnt how to easily parse command-line arguments using `yargs` and to make cool help messages, and you learnt how to use`axion` to work with APIs, and you upped your `Node.js` skills!

+Next, you can learn how to [publish](https://workshops.hackclub.com/firstnpmpackage/) your first npm package!

 ## Additional Resources